Someone who has inspired a lot of people through her weight loss success is Jennette.

 No single thing made me fat and no single thing made me decide to lose weight.
 I had to have my removed at age 23.
 I was so morbidly obese that my knees hurt when I climbed the stairs.
-They didn't stock large enough pants at the plus-sized stores for me.
+They didn’t stock large enough pants at the plus-sized stores for me.
 My belly was rubbing up against the steering wheel in my car.
 My urology health was very bad.

 I’d always known I needed to lose weight but I never did, just like some people stay in dead-end jobs or bad relationships even though they know they should make a change.
 My brother lost about 80 pounds and he helped spur me to finally get my ass in gear too.